1996 Indianapolis 500: Finish

-Davy Jones managed to stay within a second of Alessandro Zampedri for about 20 laps, despite being low on fuel and some suspension damage from the Salazar incident, with Buddy Lazier some three seconds behind.
+Davy Jones managed to stay within a second of Alessandro Zampedri for about 20 laps, despite being low on fuel and nursing some suspension damage from the Salazar incident, with Buddy Lazier some three seconds behind.
 On Lap 189, Zampedri's car developed handling issues and he understeered in Turn 3, allowing Jones to take the lead on the inside of Turn 4.
 A lap later, Lazier used Turn 3 to pass Zampedri on the outside, and went after Jones, who was told by the team to enter in "full lean mode".
 Lazier, running full-rich, passed Jones for the lead down the front stretch with 8 laps to go, and began to pull away, running laps over 232 mph.

 With six laps to go, Eddie Cheever's car began smoking in Turn 2, laying down fluid on the track.
 Two laps later, also in Turn 2, Scott Sharp spun out of sixth place, and crashed into the inside wall, prompting a late yellow.
 During the caution, as he had done previously, Lazier raised his hands out of the cockpit to stretch his fingers and alleviate his increasing back pain.
-Track crews quickly cleaned up the incident, and the race was restarted with one lap to go, the white and green flag being displayed at the starter's stand simultaneously.
+Track crews quickly cleaned up the incident, and the race was restarted with one lap to go, the green and white flags being displayed at the starter's stand simultaneously.